ArthurGareginyan/disable-mouse-right-click/README.md

 ## Usage

-Simply hook up this file on web page of your website where you want to disable the right-clicking of the mouse.
+Simply hook up this file on a web page of your website where you want to disable the right-clicking of the mouse.

 To use it inside HTML web page you just need to wrap in HTML tag `<script language="JavaScript"></script>` the code from the disable-mouse-right-click.js file.